B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 Lead conversion rate

 The lead conversion rate will give you the percentage of leads that convert into customers.
-You should track this to see how effective our marketing efforts are in contributing to actual sales.
+You should track this to see how effective your marketing efforts are in contributing to actual sales.
+It’s also worth researching B2B funnel conversion benchmarks for your industry to see how you measure up to your competitors.

-Marketing funnel optimization is the key to maximizing those conversions.
-If your lead conversion rate is low, it may indicate a need to optimize your landing pages, work more on those lead nurturing campaigns, or A/B test your call-to-action.
+Marketing funnel optimization is the key to maximizing those B2B sales funnel conversion rates.
+If your lead conversion rate is low, it may indicate a need to optimize your landing pages, work more on those lead nurturing campaigns, or A/B test your calls-to-action.

 You should also track your lead conversion rate per source to see how effective different marketing channels are in driving conversions.